moncefah/custom-fullstack-framework/README.md

 1)work every day for min 30min a day even if i start a full time job 2)try to document each step and logic
-3)rollback if the project take a stupid path even if it hurts
+3)rollback if the project take a stupid path even if it hurts 4)and the most important i'll try to use AI only in extrem steps cuz chazzgpd fried my brain
 //Thu 20 aug :
 Day1)
   i'll start rethinking the custom spring core architecture about : bean creation, contexte management, and injection